Battle of Tannenberg: Background

 According to Prit Buttar, "In addition to the fortifications amongst the Masurian Lake District, the Germans had built a series of major forts around Königsberg in the 19th century and had then modernised them over the years.
 Similarly, major fortresses had been established along the Vistula, particularly at Thorn (now Toruń).
 Combined with the flexibility provided by the German railways, allowing General Maximilian von Prittwitz to concentrate against the inner flanks of either Russian invasion force, the Germans could realistically view the coming war with a degree of confidence."

 The Russians would rely on two of their three railways that ran up to the border; each would provision an army.
 The railways ended at the border, as Russian trains operated on a different rail gauge from Western Europe.
 Consequently, its armies could be transported by rail only as far as the German border and could use Prussian railways only with captured locomotives and rolling stock.
 The 1st Army would use the line that ran from Vilnius, Lithuania, to the border 136 km southeast of Königsberg.
 The 2nd Army railway ran from Warsaw, Poland, to the border 165 km southwest of Königsberg.
 The two armies would take the Germans in a pincer.
 The Russian supply chains would be ungainly because—for defense—on their side of the border there were only a few sandy tracks rather than proper macadamized roads.
 Adding to their supply problems, the Russians deployed large numbers of cavalry and Cossacks; every day each horse needed ten times the resources that a man required.

 The 1st Army commander was Paul von Rennenkampf, who in the Russo-Japanese War had earned a reputation for "exceptional energy, determination, courage, and military capability".
 The 1st Army was mobilized from the Vilno Military District, and consisted of four infantry corps, five cavalry divisions and an independent cavalry brigade.
 The 2nd Army, commanded by Alexander Vasilyevich Samsonov, was mobilized from the Warsaw Military District, and consisted of five infantry corps and four cavalry divisions.
 These two armies formed the Northwestern Front facing the Germans, under the command of Yakov Zhilinsky.
 The Southwestern Front, facing the Austro-Hungarians in Galicia, was commanded by Nikolai Iudovich Ivanov.

 Communications would be a daunting challenge.
 The Russian supply of cable was insufficient to run telephone or telegraph connections from the rear; all they had was needed for field communications.
 Therefore, they relied on mobile wireless stations, which would link Zhilinsky to his two army commanders and with all corps commanders.
 The Russians were aware that the Germans had broken their ciphers, but they continued to use them until war broke out.
-A new code was ready but they were still very short of code books.
+A new code was ready but they were still very short of codebooks.
 Zhilinsky and Rennenkampf each had one; Samsonov did not.
 According to Prit Buttar, "Consequently, Samsonov concluded that he would have to take the risk of using uncoded radio messages."